emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 23 -  April 13<sup>th</sup>
+Changed the comparison stochastic tree to a different one, so there is evidence of two separate systems showcasing stochastic rewriting.
+Shifting my focus to report work entirely until I can meet with my supervisor and discuss the GUI issue.
+I have some papers that I want to integrate into my report - I've noted these in my written diary - and some restructuring is required.
+I want to separate the research section from the implementation a bit more clearly.
+I am considered having some examples of other classes of L-Systems as well, maybe n a different branch, so I can use the output in my report since I don't have space on the overall output window.
+I will leave that for last, possibly until after everything else is completed and signed off by the supe.

 ### Entry 22 - April 11<sup>th</sup>
 I went back to the website-given examples to debug a bit.
 Managed to figure out the issue, and it was a really minor code change.
 The line colour is initialized in the setup() and I assumed that they would not have it mentioned again as that would